Running VS Code on Windows

 You can also find a Zip archive here.

-Note: .NET Framework 4.5.2 is required for VS Code.
-If you are using Windows 7, please make sure .NET Framework 4.5.2 is installed.
+Note: .NET Framework 4.5.2 or higher is required for VS Code.
+If you are using Windows 7, make sure you have at least .NET Framework 4.5.2 installed.

-Tip: Setup will optionally add Visual Studio Code to your
+Tip: Setup will add Visual Studio Code to your

 %PATH%environmental variable to take effect.

 VS Code ships monthly releases and supports auto-update when a new release is available.
 If you're prompted by VS Code, accept the newest update and it will be installed (you won't need to do anything else to get the latest bits).
 If you'd rather control VS Code updates manually, see How do I opt out of auto-updates.